opencog/atomspace/README.md

 being specifically any of them.
 It tries to be general: it wants to let you work with structured data or with unstructured data or with graphs, or any mixture of all three, however you please.
 It does not force any particular style.
-Its meant to be allow general knowledge representation.
+You can store data as ontologies, or as lambda expressions, or as prolog-like logical statements, or as syntactic (BNF-style) productions or as constraints or as RDF/OWL style schemas ... you can mix declarative and proceedural styles ... we don't care.
+The AtomSpace is meant to allow general knowledge representation, in any format.

 That said: it means that the AtomSpace is different and unusual.
 It might be a bit outside of the comfort zone for most programmers.